House of Worth: The Revived House of Worth

 In 1999, the brand House of Worth was revived by entrepreneurs Dilesh and Hitesh Mehta.
 The fashion and perfume intellectual properties were consolidated from the original firm's various family and corporate descendants into a single corporate entity.
 Giovanni Bedin became its principal designer.
-Couture operations were launched for the Spring/Summer 2010 seasons.
+Couture operations were launched for the Spring/Summer 2010 season.
 The look updated and modernized Edwardian corsets elaborately decorated with lace and feathers.
 The voluminous crinolines of the nineteenth century were turned into ballerina-like skirts of tulle netting.
 The short (65 cm) skirts would also be featured in subsequent couture collections.
 The prêt-à-porter label Courtworth was launched in 2011 in the United States.
 The last couture collection was presented during the Fall/Winter 2013 season.

 The revived house continues to produce perfumes.
 It reissued Dans la Nuit (2000) and Je Reviens (2005) in reformulated versions.
 It also introduced new scents Je Reviens Couture (2004), W Superbe, Joyeux Retour, and Courtisan.